michelgrootjans/CanI/README.md

 Near Future
 ***********
-- Add authorization on ViewModels
+- fix hack, where an url can bypass state based authorization

 Far Future
 **********